FairwindsOps/charts/stable/insights-agent/README.md

 `trivy.namespaceBlacklist` | Specifies which namespaces to not scan, takes an array of namespaces for example: `--set trivy.namespaceBlacklist="{kube-system,default}"` | nil
 `opa.role` | Specifies which ClusterRole to grant the OPA agent access to | view `opa.additionalAccess` | Specifies additional access to grant the OPA agent.
 This should contain an array of objects with each having an array of apiGroups, an array of resources, and an array of verbs.
 Just like a RoleBinding. | null
+`opa.targetResources` | A user-specified list of Kubernetes targets to which OPA policies will be applied.
+Each target requires a list of apiGroups and a list of Resources. | `{}`
+`opa.admissionRulesAsTargetResources` | IF the admission controller is enabled, the APIGroups and Resources found in admission rules will be used as Kubernetes target resources for this plugin.
+This also grants RBAC rules to this plugin that have been specified in the insights-admission chart `serviceAccount.rbac.additionalAccess` value.
+See also: the insights-admission chart `webhookConfig.rules` value. | `true`
 `opa.installCRDs` | Specifies whether to install the `customcheckinstances.insights.fairwinds.com` CRD.
 If you are installing the `insights-agent` chart twice you will want to set this flag to `false` on *one* of the installs, doesn't matter which. | true
 `goldilocks.controller.flags.exclude-namespaces` | Namespaces to exclude from the goldilocks report | `kube-system` `goldilocks.vpa.enabled` | Install the Vertical Pod Autoscaler as part of the Goldilocks installation | true